JasonKeene7/JasonKeene7/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Electronics
+  My introduction to circuitry belongs to the BASIC microcontroller kit I played with in 2015, the included book containing the very basics in coding and electronics; Ohm's Law, how to read a resistor, polarity of various small components, and an introduction to ICs.
+Think it was a year later when I got the Propeller C robotics kit; breif taste in C programming (little did I know), came with a handful of more complex devices, first platform that could drive around an area too -- though nothing too sophisticated given the kit contents.
+  Then I got formal instructions at Dutchess Community College in 2018, first semester was mostly review, though that was also when I was introduced to the Arduino platform and the wide-wide world of ICs come Digital Circuits class 2nd semester.
+Would need to look this up, pretty sure by summer I began actively ordering parts to experiment with at home.

 # CAD and 3D-Printing